MansiWadile11/Al-anwar-medical/README.md

 ⌨️ Keyboard-friendly navigation
 🌙 Reduced-motion support
 🎯 Main Sections

-Hero
+Hero-
 A cinematic full-screen hero section introduces the brand with the headline:
 Engineered for Recovery.
 Designed for Life.
 It highlights premium orthopedic and mobility products delivered across the UAE and provides two primary actions:
 Shop Best Sellers
 Take the Pain Quiz
 The hero uses a fading image slider with autoplay and pagination.

 📊 Business Highlights
 A floating glass-style statistics card highlights:
 10,000+ UAE customers
 4.9/5 average rating
 910+ products in stock
 7 Emirates covered

 🩺 Shop by Concern
 The website provides a visual way for users to find products based on their condition or area of discomfort.

 Available sections include:
 Back & Neck
 Knee & Joint
 Foot & Ankle